Hide & Dance!

 Hide & Dance!, originally released on mobile as Behind You!!, is a 2016 rhythm game developed and published by hap inc. for iOS and Android devices on March 18, 2016.
 The game was later ported to Nintendo Switch and PlayStation 4 by Kemco in late 2020.
 Designed and programmed by the founder of hap inc., Yuusaku Ishimoto, the game sees the player playing as a girl who attempts to dance in her room without being caught by her mother.

-Hide & Dance! was received positively by critics; GameZebo called it a "slight but hugely endearing rhythm action title" and Pure Nintendo described it as "short on gameplay but big on smiles".
+Hide & Dance! was received positively by critics; GameZebo called it a "slight but hugely endearing rhythm action title".
 According to its official website, the game has been downloaded over 2.5 million times on mobile devices.

 Gameplay

 In Hide & Dance!'s main mode, players primarily play as a girl and must press buttons in accordance to the ones displayed on the screen in order to dance.
 While dancing, the girl's mother will occasionally enter the room and result in a game over if the player continues dancing.
 To avoid the game over, players must stop dancing when the mother enters the room.
 The game features 10 different songs the player can dance to, with each song having 3 different difficulty settings.
 After clearing songs, players receive in-game coins, which can be used in a gashapon machine to unlock new songs and characters to play as.
 The game has a multiplayer mode, which supports up to two players.